0x00snape/XorLock/README.md

 ______________________________________________
 # XorLock
 XorLock is a simple File/Directory encryption and decryption using Xor operation in rustlang.

-## Motive
-I've been wondering about how ransomware works for a while.
-After doing some research, I started looking into some file encryption with AES or RC4 used by some ransomware operators....
-Sorry Sorry i will not cover this AES or RC4 topics, I will provide you some of basic idea of file encryption simply by using XOR cipher.

-## XOR ?
- The XOR cipher (pronounced "exclusive or") is an additive cipher that depends on the XOR operation.
-If you want to take a deep look on XOR cipher check out this: (https://en.wikipedia.org/wiki/XOR_cipher)

- You can find the XOR principles below where(^ Denotes the XOR operation):<br>
-<pre class="notranslate"><code>0 ^ 0 = 0
-0 ^ 1 = 1
-1 ^ 0 = 1
-1 ^ 1 = 0
-</code></pre>

 ## How XorLock works and its functions ?
 The xorlock uses the XOR logical operation to encrypt data.
 A random or chosen key is used to perform this operation by creating of encrypted data.
 To decrypt, the same key is applied with the XOR operation again.